nhannq2/ngx-scully-blog/README.md

 #### Deploy to Firebase hosting

 In the previous terminal, inside the project root directory, run the command `npm run scully:deploy`.

-Congrats, your blog has been online, everyone can see it now.

-> **Note**: Your blog url is `https://your-firebase-project-id.web.app`.
-For example: `https://ngxscullyblog.web.app`.

 ## How to write and publish a blog post